 6. Bring lessons to life with props and handouts

 To approach your presentation like a successful teacher, you’ll need to find ways to keep your “students” interested.
 If you’ve ever sat through a dull lecture, you know that droning on without a break is not the way to do this!

-Instead, think about how to incorporate visuals into your talk to bring your words to life.
+Instead, consider incorporating visuals into your talk to bring your words to life.
 These could include photos from past inspections, diagrams, or infographics that make boring statistics come to life.
 The easiest way to present these is through a PowerPoint slide show, but don’t go overboard!
 Just use it for the images and not as a crutch for displaying every last bullet point you’ll discuss — that’s a real turnoff.

-It’s also a good idea to bring in real-life props that agents can see in action.
-If you get creative, this could include the newest building materials, a miniature circuit board to highlight common electrical problems, a rusted pipe, or anything that helps get your point across while providing some hands-on learning.
+It’s also a good idea to bring real-life props that agents can see in action.
+If you get creative, this could include the newest building materials, a miniature circuit board highlighting common electrical problems, a rusted pipe, or anything that helps get your point across while providing some hands-on learning.

 Some more engaging ideas: